teaphile/TerraWatch/README.md

 ### Interactive Map

 - **Dark/light basemaps** — CARTO Dark Matter (default) and CARTO Voyager (light) tile layers, plus terrain overlay toggle.
-- **Real-time earthquake markers** — Circle markers with radius proportional to `magnitude^1.8` and color coded by significance (green → yellow → orange → red → darkred).
-Pulse-glow animation on new events (opacity-based, not transform-based, to avoid Leaflet SVG conflicts).
+- **Real-time earthquake markers** — Circle markers with radius proportional to magnitude and color coded by significance (green → yellow → orange → red → darkred).
+Pulse-glow animation on new events.
 - **Click-to-analyze** — Click any point on the map to kick off soil analysis + risk assessment for those coordinates.
 Results stream into the sidebar panels.
 - **Animated fly-to** — When coordinates are entered via the header search bar, the map smoothly pans and zooms to the location.
 - **Layer controls** — Toggle visibility for earthquakes, soil health overlay, risk zones, and terrain.
 Each layer has a legend color chip.